adamant-deprecated/adamant.tools.compiler/docs/Translation.md

 ## Identifiers

 Identifiers in Adamant programs are translated to the same identifier followed by an underscore `_` character.
-This ensures that Adamant identifiers will never conflict with C++ keywords or components of the runtime (such as operator methods).
-It also prevents accidental use of C++ features.
-For example, at one point during compiler development, the C++ `this` keyword was used from inside Adamant code when it should have been the `self` keyword instead.
+This ensures that Adamant identifiers will never conflict with C keywords or components of the runtime (such as operator methods).
+It also prevents accidental use of C features.
+For example, at one point during compiler development, the C `this` keyword was used from inside Adamant code when it should have been the `self` keyword instead.

 ## Trailing Return Type Declaration